 - Wheels: Bontrager Aeolus RSL 51

-We can also put a question mark over the stiffness.
+We can also question the stiffness.
 As Hambini explains in his video, the stiffest shape for a bike frame is a triangle (3 joints).
-However, the Madone Gen 7 resembles a trapezoid (4 joints).
-This can influence structural integrity.
+However, the Madone Gen 8 resembles a trapezoid (4 joints), which can influence structural integrity.

-But the fact is that this version of Madone is original, and Trek deserves admiration for breaking the established rules and trying new things.
+But this version of Madone is original, and Trek deserves admiration for breaking the established rules and trying new things.

 Cervélo S5